ma-compbio/Higashi/README.md

 -  Higashi represents the scHi-C dataset as a **hypergraph** (Figure a)
      - Each cell and each genomic bin are represented as cell node and genomic bin node.
-     - Each non-zero entry in the single-cell contact map is modeled as a hyperedge (cell i ,bin j , bin k)
+     - Each non-zero entry in the single-cell contact map is modeled as a hyperedge.
      - The read count for each chromatin interaction is used as attribute of the hyperedge.
 - Higashi uses a **hypergraph neural network** to unveil high-order interaction patterns within this constructed hypergraph.
 (Figure b)
 - Higashi can produce the **embeddings** for the scHi-C for downstream analysis.